treitmayr/workshop-dust-collector/README.md

 * One or more machines, each with its own dedicated smart socket (please observe that your machines do not exceed the maximum power rating of the smart socket!)

-The goal is to turn on the dust collector when any one of the machines consumes power.
+The goal is to turn on the dust collector when at least one of the machines consumes power.
 And it shall be turned off again when none of the machines is powered on.

 ## Design